ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 If a connection originally targets a single endpoint, there may be multiple endpoints of different types that can be derived from the original.
 The connection library creates an ordered list of the derived endpoints according to application preference, system policy and expected performance.

 DNS hostname-to-address resolution is the most common method of endpoint derivation.
-When trying to connect to a hostname endpoint on a traditional IP network, the implementation should send DNS queries for both A (IPv4) and AAAA (IPv6) records if both are supported on the local link.
+When trying to connect to a hostname endpoint on a traditional IP network, the implementation should send DNS queries for both A (IPv4) and AAAA (IPv6) records if both are supported on the local interface.
 The algorithm for ordering and racing these addresses should follow the recommendations in Happy Eyeballs {{!RFC8305}}.

 ~~~~~~~~~~
 1 [www.example.com:80, Wi-Fi, TCP]